jcoreNL/spring-4.3-exam-notes/README.md

 Yes, the `@Profile` annotation can be used on method level to include/exclude a bean based on the active profile.

 ### What is Spring Expression Language (SpEL for short)?
+The Spring Expression Language (SpEL) is a powerful expression language that supports querying and manipulating an object graph at runtime.
+It can be used with XML or annotation-based Spring configurations.

 ### What is the environment abstraction in Spring?